ex86/doppelganger/README.md

 Now, navigate to our new System32 folder.
 Copy & Paste your desired application along with your application DLL in the folder.
 In this example, I am using WordPad and WordpadFilter.dll

-Rename your DLL to WordpadFilter.dll and replace it in the folder.
+Rename your DLL to WordpadFilter.dll and replace it with the legitmate WordpadFilter.dll in the folder.